 - Clean edges matter: Wipe drips off the rim area before baking; burnt egg on the rim is a nuisance to wash off.

-When you keep the fillings low-carb, these are naturally keto friendly: eggs, cheese, leafy greens, peppers, and unsweetened meats.
-Most variations fall into the satisfying zone as macros depend on your choices with a high protein, high fat, and very low net carbs profile.
-If you’re keeping a close eye, measure the cheese and meat, and consider the onions and milk (use heavy cream, as it is usually the lower carb option).
+If the fillings are kept low-carb, then these are naturally keto friendly : eggs, cheese, leafy greens, peppers, and unprocessed meats.
+Considering the profile of protein, fat, and very low net carbs, most combinations are likely to be in the satisfying zone.
+Be careful, weigh the cheese and meat, and judge the onions and milk (use heavy cream as it is usually the lower carb option).

-Example 1: One Sunday I prepared a batch that included mushrooms, Swiss and some chopped ham.
-I expected it to be too much like a hotel breakfast buffet but it turned out to be pleasantly savory.
-I was eating one from the fridge Wednesday morning while I was packing my bag and it still tasted like real food, not a compromise.
+Test batch one: I made a mix with mushrooms, Swiss cheese, and some chopped ham.
+I thought the flavor would be too similar to a hotel breakfast buffet.
+To my surprise, it was quite savory.
+I ate one from the fridge Wednesday morning as I was packing my bag and it still tasted like real food and not like some sort of compromise.

 - Preheat oven to 375°F (190°C).